WhisperOS/conductor/README.md

 4. Run `./condictor user   name@domain.tld` will generate a user cert.
 5. Run `./conductor server hostname.domain.tld -d sub.domain.tld -i ipaddress` will add SAN items

+## For reference only

-## Manually verifying that a certificate is signed by a CA
+## How to Manually verify that a certificate is signed by a CA

-For reference only; if you want to check that the generated certificate is indeed signed by the CA. You must first place the certificate output of `./cert` into `cert.crt`.
+If you want to check that the generated certificate is indeed signed by the CA. You must first place the certificate output of `./cert` into `cert.crt`.